 The app would be most useful for someone planning on visiting a new country who wants to prepare some basic phrases to get around with.
 With over 60 topics like “transport,” “technology,” and “restaurant,” the contexts you’re interested in are probably available.

 There’s quite a lot!
 This is one of their big selling points, and it really is pretty cool.
-They have over 140 languages and over 180 hours of learning material for each.
+They have over 140 languages and up to 180 hours of learning material for each.

 The most impressive thing about this resource is probably the range of languages offered.
 They even offer more obscure languages like Basque and Tok Pisin.
 Cockney is even listed as a language on their website.